Many people start to feel pain and stiffness in their bodies over time.

 are places where two bones meet.

 There is more than one type of arthritis.
-Osteoarthritis causes cartilage
+Osteoarthritis (OA) is the most

 The main goal of osteoarthritis treatment is to reduce symptoms and improve